isomerpages/moe-bedoksouthsec/_information-for-sec-1-2023/Online Consent for Dental Services.md

  1. Log on to [https://childconsent.hpb.gov.sg](https://childconsent.hpb.gov.sg/) or scan the QR code below to access the child consent portal.

 <img src="/images/Image4.jpg" style="width:25%">

+2\.
+Login using your Singpass with 2-factor authentication (2FA).
+(You may register for Singpass by visiting [https://www.singpass.gov.sg](https://www.singpass.gov.sg/) OR any SingPass counter.
+The location of Singpass counters and instructions for @FA activation are available on  [https://www.singpass.gov.sg](https://www.singpass.gov.sg/).

+3\.
+Type in your child's UIN/ BC/ FIN number.

+4\.
+Fill up and submit the consent form.

+HPB receives enrolment information progressively in batches.
+Should you be prompted at Step 3 that HPB has not received your child’s enrolment information, please provide your email address via the portal.
+You will be notified via email once HPB receives your child’s enrolment information.